 If money was no object then of course you’d have a whole herd of friends for your horse to play with but sadly money is often a problem for many of us.
 That doesn’t mean to say though that your horse should forgo company and companionship.
 Other animals, while not necessarily being perfect, can make a good alternative to another horse, animals such as alpacas, sheep, and even chickens make good companions.

-If your budget really won’t stretch to a field mate for your horse then don’t worry there are things you can do to stop your horse feeling lonely, things such as keeping him occupied with toys or playing music will help.
+If your budget really won’t stretch to a field mate for your horse then don’t worry there are things you can do to stop your horse from feeling lonely, things such as keeping him occupied with toys or playing music will help.

 Where are you going to ride?